sinajet/nx_mtp_sender/README.md

 # Changelog
+* 2.0.6
+    * Removed the need for modified comtypes files under Windows.
+The comtypes files to access the windows mtp api are now automatically created in the users temp directory in the comtypes folder.
+    * Switched from PyLint to BasedPyRight
 * 2.0.5
     * Updated comtypes files for comtypes version 1.4.11
     * Added comtypes.CoUninitialize to close function to free Windows memory